BillyGTCarlyle/QuickGallery/README.md

 # Gallery

 This is the script I use for my website's image gallery right now.
 Rather than using some sort of cms to handle images I just place (any number of) new images in my directory and it'll add them to my gallery page.
-I made a video on it [here](https://youtu.be/kI2Cy0717CU)
+I made a video on it [here](https://youtu.be/kI2Cy0717CU), explaining how to use it and how it works.

 ## Dependancies